 To receive logging approval for this Earthcache, please email us the following information:

 1. Contrast the shape, size, and structure of Liberty Cap to the shape, size, and structure of the Lower Terraces.
 PLEASE DO NOT DESCRIBE THE LOWER TERRACES AS TERRACES, OR TERRACED, OR TERRACE-LIKE!
 Be descriptive!
 Be imaginative!
 Pretend that you are traveling with a blind companion and are painting a verbal picture for your friend.
 We are VERY much into the verbal descriptions of the Cap and Terraces, so don't sell yourself short by just using two or three words for each... we'll ask you to try again.
 1b.
 Next, how do the Cap and the Terraces differ from each other in their formation?
 What caused this difference?

 2. THREE PARTS.
 2a.
 Compare the color of Liberty Cap to the colors visible in the Lower Terraces.
 What colors do you see at each site?
 2b.
 What causes these colors?
 2c.
 Why is there such a difference between the colors of these two features?

 3. What type of structure is Liberty Cap?
 We are not looking for the name(s) of the mineral(s) that comprise the Cap but the geological term for the Cap itself.
 HINT: there is a sign right nearby with the answer!
 Optional: name a geothermal attraction in the Upper Geyser Basin that bears a similar feature.

 4. Take an altimeter reading from the trail that is level with the base of Liberty Cap.
 What is this reading?
 Now observe Liberty Cap.
 How tall is it?
 Next, observe the sedimentation level at the Terraces... this will take several minutes but is necessary to complete this question.
-Based on how long it takes to build up some noticeable sediment at the Terraces, how old do you think the Liberty Cap is?
-NOTE: a 2013 research study pinpointed the Cap's age.
+Based on how long it takes to build up some noticeable sediment at the Terraces, how long did it to build up the Liberty Cap?
+NOTE: a 2013 research study pinpointed the Cap's "age."
 The park chief geologist asked us to note here that all books and articles originally printed prior to 2013 will be outdated and incorrect... but that visitors should not be using books anyway, just onsite resources (including rangers and visitors centers).